What to do with One Day in Colonial Williamsburg

 Explore trade shops

-After you leave Charlton’s Coffee House, continue down Duke of Gloucester Street, stopping by the open trade shops along the way.
+After you leave Charlton’s Coffeehouse, continue down Duke of Gloucester Street, stopping by the open trade shops along the way.
 I recommend stopping in as many of these shops as you can fit into your day.

 Not all of them are open every day, but shops that are open will have a flag out front and often a staff member to point you in the right direction.

-Also keep in mind that not all of the historic sites and shops are right on Duke of Gloucester Street that runs through the heart of the Historic Area.
+Also keep in mind that not all of the historic sites and shops are right on Duke of Gloucester Street which runs through the heart of the Historic Area.
+Refer to your map to make sure you don’t miss anything that’s a little off the main path.

 Lunch at a Merchants Square restaurant